zkoss/zkdoc/zk_component_ref/Borderlayout.md

 ## AnimationDisabled

-You can specify this property to true to disable the animation effects of this component.
+{% include versionSince\| 5.0.8 %} You can specify this property to true to disable the animation effects of this component.

 ### Configure to Disable the Animation Effects as Default